Riverdale High School (Jefferson Parish, Louisiana): History

 Riverdale High School was established in 1962 as an all-girls, grades 9–12 high school, with a Scottish Lassie as the mascot.
 The school became coed in 1980 and the mascot changed to the Scottish Rebel.
 Grades 7–8 were added in 1986, followed by grade 6 in 1988, but the middle and high school programs were split into separate schools in 1994.
 With the separation, Riverdale High School adopted 4x4 block scheduling, which splits the academic year into quarters and uses a four-period day.

 The school sustained minor damage during Hurricane Katrina and was among the first schools in the school district allowed to reopened.
 During recovery efforts, some National Guard troops used the empty school buildings for shelter.
 In the aftermath of Katrina, the student population dwindled and it was proposed that the middle and high schools be merged and the middle school campus be used to house the high school section of the overcrowded Haynes Academy.
 Parents opposed the idea as it would cause too much upheaval for their children as they had just returned to the area after being evacuated.
 The plans never went through and Riverdale Middle School remained open.

+In 2023 the school absorbed a portion of the attendance boundary of the closed Grace King High School.

 School uniforms

 At the beginning there, was no uniform requirement.
 Everyone was free to wear their own clothes.
-Around the early 1990s, it became mandatory to wear uniforms.
+In the late 1990s, it became mandatory to wear uniforms.

-Students are required to wear a school uniform.
-This consists of a Riverdale oxford button-down shirt, khaki pants, grey plaid skirt, and either a Riverdale V neck sweater or Riverdale pull over sweater.
+Students are required to wear a Riverdale oxford button-down shirt, khaki pants, grey plaid skirt, and either a Riverdale V neck sweater or Riverdale pull over sweater.
 No sweatshirt other than a Riverdale sweatshirt is allowed, and the sweatshirt cannot have a hood.